-The College has planned to meet increasing demand over the next 5 years through the expansion and remodelling of its Vantage Point facilities including the opening of a new High Tech and Digital Skills Centre.
+The College has planned to meet increasing demand over the next 5 years through the expansion and remodelling of its Vantage Point facilities including the opening of a new High Tech and Digital Skills Centre and making plans for the introduction of T Levels from 2021.
 The College is currently exploring the feasibility of Student Accommodation to meet identified growing demand.